Dyalog/APLCourse/docs/finding-and-replacing-values.md

 	12
 	```

-	???+Example "Answer"
+	???Example "Answer"
-		Counting the `1`s in the Boolean result of the first membership function counts the vowels.
+		Counting the `1`s in the Boolean result of membership `⍺∊⍵` counts the vowels.

 		```APL
 		CountVowels ← {+/⍵∊'aeiou'}